Vextil/Icon-Expo/README.md

-#Icon Expo
+#Icon Exposer

-Icon Expo is an Icon Pack template which implements the Material Design guidelines in many of its components.
+Icon Exposer is an Icon Pack template which implements the Material Design guidelines in many of its components.
 Currently it works only on API 15+.

 #Features: